truenas/documentation/content/TrueCommand/API/alertplugins/test.md

 This API call does not emit any middleware events.

 ### Log Summary
-This API call does not generate a detailed log summary item
+This API call does not generate a detailed log summary item.

 ### Changelog
-* **v2.0** : "plugin" input argument moved from optional to required
+* **v2.0** : "plugin" input argument moved from optional to required.

 #### See Also
 * {{< api-link "alertplugins/list" >}}